mishaploid/AA-GenomicPrediction/README.md

 `conda env create --name multiblup --file environment.yaml`

+For future use, activate this environment with:
+`source activate multiblup`

 Setup
 ------------
 Before running Snakemake, there are a few data processing steps that are not integrated into the workflow.